ppal4396/phys4015-neural-dynamics/balanced neural networks.md

 $$\lambda \mathbf{v} = \mathbf{A} \mathbf{v}$$
 which indicates that the desired trajectories exist if the initial $\mathbf{v}$ is an eigenvector of $\mathbf{A}$ with corresponding eigenvalue $\lambda$ (which was our growth rate).

-> [!hint]
-> This kind of makes sense intuitively:
-> If we apply a linear transformation to the perturbation to get the perturbation's change over time, the fixed point is the eigenvector in this linear transformation.
-> i.e. the fixed point is the direction of transformation that is invariant apart from scaling (which is the growth rate)

 Therefore finding the eigenvalues (there will be two possible solutions for a $2 \times 2$ matrix) of $\mathbf{A}$ allows us to characterise the growth rate of the evolution of $\mathbf{v}$.
 - If the real parts of the eigenvalues are less than zero, trajectory should show exponential decay (dampen).
 - If at least one real part is greater than zero, trajectory should show exponential growth (instability).